pehala/playforia-minigolf/README.md

 Check out the latest [Release](https://github.com/PhilippvK/playforia-minigolf/releases)!

+## IMPORTANT ANOUNCEMENT

+Due to legal reasons I have to shut down the self-hosted minigolf server on the 6th of June.
+See Issue #32 for more information.

-For benchmarking resons, a very low spec game server is currently hosting the minigolf server application.
+~For benchmarking resons, a very low spec game server is currently hosting the minigolf server application.
 You can try it out using the IP `35.209.2.60` and leave some feedback on how the experience was.
-I apologize for any downtimes, as I can not check it very often.
+I apologize for any downtimes, as I can not check it very often.~

 ## Screenshot